SS Sagaing: Building and specifications

 Sagaing had a single screw.
-Three single-ended Howden boilers supplied superheated steam to her main engine, which was a three-cylinder triple-expansion engine that was built by Denny's, and rated at 521 NHP.
-In 1939 a Bauer-Wach exhaust steam turbine was added, which drove the same shaft as the piston engine, via double-reduction gearing and a Föttinger fluid coupling.
-This increased her fuel efficiency, and gave her a top speed of 14 kn.
+Three single-ended Howden boilers supplied superheated steam to her main engine, that was a Denny's three-cylinder triple-expansion engine, rated at 521 NHP.
+In 1939 a Bauer–Wach exhaust steam turbine was added, which drove the same shaft as the piston engine, via double-reduction gearing and a Föttinger fluid coupling.
+This increased her fuel efficiency and gave her a top speed of 14 kn.

 Henderson Line registered Sagaing in Glasgow.
-Her UK official number was 144845, and her code letters were KSHN.
-By 1930 her call sign was GLDZ; and by 1934 this had superseded her code letters.
+Her UK official number was 144845 and her code letters were KSHN.
+By 1930 her call sign was GLDZ and by 1934 this had superseded her code letters.
 By 1930, her navigation equipment included wireless direction finding.
 By 1936, she was also equipped with an echo sounding device.